chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 #### Publish Storybook

-Build the visual review workflow using [Netlify](http://netlify.com), a developer-friendly deployment service.
+Now let's build the visual review workflow using [Netlify](http://netlify.com), a developer-friendly deployment service.
 Netlify is free for our use case, but it’s straightforward to [build Storybook as a static site and deploy](https://storybook.js.org/docs/basics/exporting-storybook/) it to other hosting services as well.

+Create a Netlify account, or log in if you already have one.
+Click "New site from Git".

 ![Choosing GitHub on Netlify](/design-systems-for-developers/netlify-choose-provider.png)

-Now find your design system’s GitHub repo that we created in the last chapter.
+Select the `learnstorybook-design-systems` repo which we created in the previous tutorial.

 ![Choosing our repository on Netlify](/design-systems-for-developers/netlify-choose-repository.png)

-Enter the `storybook-build` command for Netlify to run whenever you commit.
+Underneath "Basic build settings", enter `yarn build-storybook` for the build command and `storybook-static/` for the bulid directory.

 ![Setting up our first build on Netlify](/design-systems-for-developers/netlify-setup-build.png)

-All going well, you should see a successful build in Netlify:
+Finally click "Deploy site."
+If all goes well your site should build successfully in Netlify.

 ![Succeeded running our first build in Netlify](/design-systems-for-developers/netlify-deployed.png)

-Browse your published Storybook by clicking on the link.
+You can view your published Storybook site by clicking on the link.
 You’ll find that your local Storybook development environment is mirrored online.
 This makes it easy for your team to review the real rendered UI components just as you see them locally.

 ![Viewing our first build in Netlify](/design-systems-for-developers/netlify-deployed-site.png)

 Netlify runs a build command on every commit that deploys your Storybook.
 You’ll find a link to it in GitHub’s PR checks (we'll see that below).

+_If you get a deployment error, ensure that you have an `index.js` file in your `src/` directory.
+Netlify checks whether this file exists during the build process.
+If you don't have an `index.js` file, you can grab the code [here](https://github.com/chromaui/learnstorybook-design-system/edit/master/src/index.js)._

+_Also ensure that your build directory deploy setting is set to `public/`, then click "Trigger Deploy" followed by "Clear cache and deploy site"._

 Congratulations!
-Now that you set up the infrastructure to publish Storybook, let’s demo gathering feedback.
+Now that you set up the infrastructure to publish Storybook, let’s demonstrate how to gather feedback.

-While we are at it, let’s add the `storybook-static` directory to our `.gitignore` file:
+First let’s add the `storybook-static` directory to our `.gitignore` file:

 ```
 # …